Positive $e_I$-expansions for KPKP graphs, twinned lollipops, and kayak paddles: Positive eI -expansions for twinned paths, twinned cycles and twinned lollipops

-For any single-rooted graph $(G,v)$, its \emph{twin} is the graph obtained by adding a new vertex~$v'$ and connecting $v'$ with $v$ and with all neighbors of $v$.
-In this section, we give positive $e_I$-expansions for twinned paths, twinned cycles and twinned lollipops by applying the composition method.
+For any rooted graph $(G,v)$, the \emph{twinned graph} of $G$ at $v$ is the graph obtained by adding a new vertex $v'$, and by connecting $v'$ with $v$ and with all neighbors of $v$.
+In this section, we give positive $e_I$-expansions for twinned paths, twinned cycles and twinned lollipops by using the composition method.